selflein/GraphNN-Multi-Object-Tracking/README.md

   -h, --help            show this help message and exit --output_dir OUTPUT_DIR
-                        Outout directory for the preprocessed sequences --pca_path PCA_PATH   Path to the PCA model for reducing dimensionality of the ReID network --dataset_path DATASET_PATH
+                        Outout directory for the preprocessed sequences --dataset_path DATASET_PATH
                         Path to the root directory of MOT dataset --mode MODE           Use train or test sequences (for test additional work